Extremism – the holding of extreme political or religious views

 “Talk to someone“

-If you’re confused about some of the messages that you’ve seen on the internet.
+If you’re confused about some of the messages that you’ve seen on the internet or social media.

 Perhaps you are worried about the behaviour of a friend who is spending a lot of time watching extremist videos and being involved with social media sites where people show support for extreme violence or terrorism.